ARM-software/arm-trusted-firmware/docs/user-guide.rst

    partitioning in EL3, however.
 Platform initialisation code should configure and use partitions in EL3 as required.
 This option defaults to ``0``.

+-  ``ENABLE_PIE``: Boolean option to enable Position Independent Executable(PIE)
+   support within generic code in TF-A. This option is currently only supported in BL31.
+Default is 0.

 -  ``ENABLE_PMF``: Boolean option to enable support for optional Performance Measurement Framework(PMF).
 Default is 0.